sishuowang/Solutions_Manual_CME2006_MESA2014/Readme.md

 2. The problems cover only **a tip of the iceberg of the original books** so it is always highly recommended to carefully read the original books.

 3. Ziheng provided very insightful solututions to [four problems](https://abacus.gene.ucl.ac.uk/CME/Yang2006CME.Exercises.pdf) of Yang 2006.
 For these problems, we try to provide different solutions where possible, as also indicated above.

-4. This work has never received any fund. **If you find this github repository helpful, please consider ★ it.**

 # Citation
 Wang Sishuo, Lv Jianhao, A Solutions Manual for The Exercises of Ziheng Yang's <i>Computational Molecular Evolution</i>, and <i>Molecular Evolution: A Statistical Approach</i> (2024).